KentStateWeb/rwd/_assignments/layout2.md

 semester: spring-2016
 ---

-We're returning back to our Welcome Weekend website!
-We have a good HTML structure in place as well as our basic CSS Styles, but now it's time to make sure the website uses space efficiently while at the same time displaying well on all screen sizes.
+Now that we've added a few breakpoints to our site, we're going to make some more dramatic layout adjustments using floats.
+Be sure to reference the part of your book on floats and positioning for this section.

 This is an individual assignment, and it will be turned in via Blackboard Learn.